krisarel/member-intelligence-platform/DEPLOYMENT.md

 - OpenAI API key
 - Render.com account

-## Deployment Issues Fixed
+## Deployment Configuration

-### Previous Errors
-The deployment was failing because:
-1. **Wrong runtime detected**: Render was detecting Python instead of Node.js
-2. **Missing root directory**: The `backend` directory wasn't properly configured
-3. **Missing requirements.txt**: Render was looking for Python dependencies
+### Understanding Render's Build Process
+When you deploy, you may see Render initially try to detect Python/Poetry - this is normal.
+Render's auto-detection tries multiple runtimes before using the one specified in `render.yaml`.
+The build will succeed once it uses the Node.js runtime.

-### Solution
+### What's Configured
-Created a `render.yaml` file that explicitly configures:
+The `render.yaml` file explicitly configures:
 - Node.js runtime for both backend and frontend
 - Correct root directories (`backend/` and `frontend/`)
 - Proper build and start commands
-- Environment variables
+- Required environment variables (some need manual configuration)

 ## Deployment Steps